arc53/DocsHUB/README.md

   vectors/<language>/<library_name>/<version>/
 ```

-if its python for example use
+if its actual python (language itself) for example use
 ```
 vectors/python/.project/version/
 ```